 3. Chan Chan, Peru

-Include Chan Chan to one of our itineraries of Peru.
+Add Chan Chan to one of our tours of Peru.

 The largest pre-Colombian city in all of South America, Chan Chan is a beautifully-preserved adobe citadel located just a few kms from the seaside surfing hub of Trujillo, in northern Peru.
 The site showcases the craftsmanship of the ingenious yet relatively short-lived Chimu people who roamed over this region for 400 years before being overthrown by the Incas in the 15th century.
 Renowned for their distinct pottery designs, colourful textiles and architectural styles, the Chimus are among the least-known ancient people of South America and their legacy, found in northern Peru, is outstandingly unique.
 Once home to more than 500,000 people, Chan Chan gained UNESCO recognition in 1986.